flawsv/apb/README.md

 Either remove all ragdolls or NPC (civilian) ragdolls only.
 Helps with visibility and could help with performance slightly on some systems.

 > [!NOTE]
 > My personal recommendation is to remove NPC ragdolls only and keep player ones.
 Reason is that if you remove player ragdolls, upon death your camera freezes in place and does not track the player who killed you, making it harder for you to see where they are going and give information to your teammates.
-This is especially true if they run out of your camera's field of view or run behind an object.
+This is especially true if they run out of your camera's field of view or run behind an object, such as a building.

+> [!NOTE]
+> Refer to the [file changes breakdown](https://github.com/flawsv/apb/blob/main/filechangesbreakdown.md#file-changes-breakdown) document if you wish to adjust these to your liking.

 # Keybinds
-This new config adds a variety of new easily rebindable keys within the in-game controls settings, while still keeping all the old ones fully intact, allowing you to switch them on the fly.
+This file adds a variety of new easily rebindable keys within the in-game controls settings, while still keeping all the old ones fully intact, allowing you to switch them on the fly.
 These are unbound by default so once you install this and launch your game, you will have to manually bind them to whatever you wish personally.
 + Auto-Sprint (Movement) - Bind it to Shift to get the classic auto-sprint like before.
 Holding Shift + W will make you jog like it did previously.
 + Hold Crouch (Movement) - Added new hold crouch method which prevents you from getting stuck in crouch (highly recommended).
 The old 'stuckable' method is also still present for those who prefer it but it is now labeled "Crouch (Hold) [Classic]".
 Simply bind your crouch button to either one.
 + Abandon Mission (Interface) - Allows you to directly abandon missions with a keybind without having to type anything in chat.
 Button is still there and it *works* but it can't be used anywhere anymore.